This Song: Composition and recording

 George Harrison wrote "This Song" in March 1976 after spending a week in a New York courtroom, trying to convince a judge that his 1970 song "My Sweet Lord" did not infringe the copyright of the Chiffons' 1963 hit "He's So Fine".
 According to Harrison, the plaintiff's witnesses got ridiculously in-depth, breaking "My Sweet Lord" down into several melody lines, or "motifs", as they referred to them.
 The plaintiff's expert also drew up several charts with large musical notes on it to prove the point.
 Harrison said in his autobiography, I, Me, Mine, that after several days, he "started to believe that maybe they did own those notes".

 Harrison wrote "This Song" to express his frustration at the infringement case in the form of an uptempo, piano-driven track.
 The song addresses the issue of musical plagiarism and also mocks serious analysis of a pop song.
 In his lyrics, Harrison states that the new composition came to him "unknowingly", discusses its key and main riff, and asserts that he has his "expert's" approval.
 With reference to Bright Tunes, the company that owned the copyright to "He's So Fine", he declares, "This tune has nothing 'Bright' about it".

 In musicologist Thomas MacFarlane's description, Harrison includes "musical jokes" and "familiar musical phrases" to further convey his view of a pop song's originality.
 The opening riff recalls that of the Four Tops' "I Can't Help Myself (Sugar Pie Honey Bunch)", a similarity that Harrison soon acknowledges.
-He sings that it might be recognisable from his 1975 single "You"; other voices then interject, disagreeing over whether the song sounds more like "I Can't Help Myself" or Fontella Bass' "Rescue Me".
+He sings that it might be recognisable from his 1975 single "You"; other voices then interject, disagreeing over whether the song sounds more like "I Can't Help Myself" or Fontella Bass's "Rescue Me".
 The recording includes Billy Preston on piano and organ, a horn arrangement by Tom Scott, and Monty Python's Eric Idle providing the "ratbag" interjections about the song's originality.